Overhatted/FloatFromSkin/README.md

 You can learn to host your own in Setup section.

 # Costs with public server
+Currently using an EC2 linux t2.micro instance in us-west-2 (Oregon) as part of the free tier which expires in August 2017 (aproximate costs after free tier expires: 15€/mo)

 # Why
 Since you can't make the request for the skin information from the browser you need an external server to work as a proxy between your browser and the Steam servers.